 In addition, brokers who engage in excessive and unnecessary trade activity violate the law.
 Brokers often attempt to conceal excessive trading by convincing that the short-term trades are profitable without also disclosing that, net of commissions, the trades are flat or result in a loss to the client.
 Excessive trading claims require a careful analysis of the cost-benefit ratio of the investment transactions.

-If you or someone you know was a customer John Simoncic and you experienced investment losses, please contact the Wolper Law Firm at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
+If you or someone you know was a customer John Simoncic and you experienced investment losses, please contact the Wolper Law Firm, P.A. at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.